scouturier/mcp/src/aws-location-mcp-server/README.md

 ## Features

 - Search for places using geocoding
-- Get coordinates for locations
+- Get details for specific places by PlaceId
+- Reverse geocode coordinates to addresses
+- Search for places near a location
+- Search for places that are currently open

 ## Prerequisites

 Before using this MCP server, you need to:

 1. Have an AWS account with AWS Location Service enabled
-2. Create a Place Index in AWS Location Service (or the server will attempt to use an existing one)
-3. Configure AWS CLI with your credentials and profile
+2. Configure AWS CLI with your credentials and profile

 ## Installation